Provider Landscape

 DTC Options for Direct Indexing

-Direct-to-consumer (DTC) direct indexing platforms offer investors the ability to own individual securities that replicate a chosen index.
+Direct-to-consumer (DTC) direct indexing platforms offer retail investors the ability to own individual securities that replicate a chosen index.
 This enables customization, tax benefits, and greater transparency.
 Below are some notable providers, along with their pros and cons.

 Notable DTC Providers